mongibellili/QuantizedSystemSolver.jl/paper/paper.md

   if t-nextT > 0.0 # model when the switch is ON
     lastT = nextT; nextT = nextT+T; RS = ROn
   end
-  if t-lastT-DC*T > 0.0 # model when the switch is OFF
+  if t-lastT-0.5*T > 0.0 # model when the switch is OFF
     RS = ROff
   end
   if id > 0 # model when the Diode is ON